temet.util

 running_sigmawindow(X, Y, windowSize=None)

-Create an local/adaptive estimate of the stddev of a (x,y) point set using a sliding window of windowSize points.
+Create an local/adaptive estimate of the stddev of a (x,y) point set using a sliding window.

 running_histogram(X, nBins=100, binSize=None, normFac=None, skipZeros=False)